MironSz/scalac/README.md

 # scalac
-Project done as part of recrutation process to scalac. <br />
+Project done as part of recrutation process to scalac.

 Path to configuration json file can be given as argument.
 If no path is passed, program will use default_config.json

-Unimplemented parts: <br />
+Unimplemented parts:
--Logging system (currently I only print whatever necessary)<br /> -Tests (I put descriptions in test dir)<br />
+-Logging system (currently I only print whatever necessary)
+-Tests (I put descriptions in test dir)
--Parsing JSON to Config (implemented after deadline)<br />
+-Parsing JSON to Config (implemented after deadline)

-Few thoughts about task:<br />
+Few thoughts about task:
--Distributing system through several machines may be hard (sending picture may be slower than calculating it's brightness)<br />
+-Distributing system through several machines may be hard (sending picture may be slower than calculating it's brightness)
--Processing single picture in parrarel is possible, however it wouldn't bring much speedup overall (one picture would be processed faster, but fewer pictures would be processed in parrarel)<br />
+-Processing single picture in parrarel is possible, however it wouldn't bring much speedup overall (one picture would be processed faster, but fewer pictures would be processed in parrarel)
--To few example data to train simple ML motel for detecting brightness<br />
+-To few example data to train simple ML model for detecting brightness

 Task: